 Right to Play

-Against this backdrop, Butterflies launched the Campaign, ‘Children’s Right to Play’ in 2010 with an objective to bring this issue into the mainstream of national discourse on child rights.
-As part of this, Butterflies has conducted research, organised advocacy and sports events and constituted a Working Group of experts on the subject not only to build a memorandum for his campaign but also to claim the spaces such as big stadiums and sports complexes which are not easily accessible for the children of the city.
+Butterflies also organized a Campaign, ‘Children’s Right to Play’ in 2010 with an objective to bring this issue into the mainstream of national discourse on child rights.
+As part of the campaign, Butterflies conducted research, organised advocacy and sports events and constituted a Working Group of experts on the subject not only to build a memorandum for his campaign but also to claim the spaces such as big stadiums and sports complexes which are not easily accessible for the children of the city.

 Check out our YouTube Channel and view some inspiring videos on this programme and several other initiatives.